aragon/AGPs/AGPs/AGP-1.md

 ### Stage IV: Community Review
 After an AGP has been submitted as a draft to the AGPs repo, it must undergo a Community Review period that starts three weeks before the next Aragon Network vote begins and lasts for one week.
 Draft AGPs must be submitted as a pull request to the AGPs repo before the Community Review period begins to be considered for the next Aragon Network vote.
 All draft AGPs that have an open pull request at the time the Community Review begins will automatically be moved to Stage IV for consideration.

 During the Community Review period, the draft AGP author will have a chance to respond to feedback and make changes to their proposal based on the feedback they have received to increase the likelihood of the proposal passing.

+If anyone feels that they are not given due credit where credit is due they can request this change in the AGP review period.
+This request must be accompanied by proof of contribution.
+It is up to the AGP reviewers to determine if this claim is valid, and if so, add the contributor to the "Contributions and Prior Work" section of the AGP.

 At the end of the Community Review period, AGP Editors will perform a final review of the proposal.

 * If agreeable, an AGP Editor will assign the AGP a number (generally the PR number related to the AGP).
 The AGP Editors will not unreasonably deny assigning a number to the AGP.

 * Reasons for denying an AGP number and closing the pull request include being too unfocused, too broad, duplication of effort, being technically unsound, not providing proper motivation or addressing concerns by reviewers, or not in compliance with AGP-1.

 After a proposal in Stage IV has been thoroughly reviewed, you may finalize your proposal and request that an AGP Editor moves the proposal from Stage IV to Stage V. If you do not finalize the proposal and request to move the proposal to Stage V before Stage V is scheduled to begin, AGP Editors will consider the proposal withdrawn and close the pull request when Stage V begins.

 * If agreeable, the AGP Editor will move the proposal from Stage IV to Stage V by updating the status in the AGP.
 * A request to move the proposal from Stage IV to Stage V will be denied if material changes are still expected to be made to the draft.
 No changes can be made to an AGP while it is in Stage V or VI.

 ### Stage V: Final Proposal
 An AGP in Stage V is the final version that will appear on the ballot during the next Aragon Network vote.
 AGPs that move from Stage IV to Stage V are reviewed by the Aragon Association Board of Directors and, if approved during the pre-vote review session, are merged into the AGPs repo and added to [the list](https://github.com/aragon/AGPs/tree/master/votes) of AGPs that will be submitted to the Aragon Network for a vote in Stage VI.
 Approval or rejection of an AGP during Stage V is made at the discretion of the Association board.